-This Australian shark is brown with buff markings and a flattened body, one of an order called the orectolobes, which includes the nurse sharks and the whale shark; another name for them is carpet sharks.
+This Australian shark is brown with buff markings and a flattened body, one of an order called the orectolobes (from the Greek orektos, stretched out), which includes the nurse sharks and the whale shark; another name for them is carpet sharks.
+As a writer on Australian English has pointed out, “The fish is not peculiar to Australia, but the name is”.
 Its name probably comes from a New South Wales Aboriginal language, though nobody seems sure which.

 Though a normally inoffensive member of the shark clan, even a wobbegong may take umbrage at such descriptions, or to being stepped on, and bite the unwary.